Include a financial plan in separation agreement

 While aging may be an uncomfortable subject for individuals, the financial plan needs to break down these barriers to ensure that individuals have plans that anticipate real potential scenarios.

-When employing a CFP to create a financial plan for clients during this transition, it is very important that the CFP has a large amount of errors and omissions insurance coverage.
+When employing a CFP to create a financial plan for clients during this transition, it is very important that the CFP has a large number of errors and omissions insurance coverage.

 This will offer further protection to lawyers and their payer clients.